 You can read more about our Online Service Standards, relating to the Online and Remote Delivery of Training and Assessment.

 This training is delivered with Victorian and Commonwealth Government funding.

-The Certificate IV program is delivered over four days a week by a team of highly experienced teaching staff.
+The Certificate IV in Music Instrument Making and Repair program is delivered over four days a week by a team of highly experienced teaching staff.
 A variety of guest speakers present to students throughout the year on specialist topics.
 In recent years this has included professionals such as, Ian Noyce, Jack Spira, Ruben Becker, Andy Thomson (T Guitars), Jeremy Clingan, Benedict Stewart and David Searle.
 Tours to industry locations, including Maton Guitars Australia and Cole Clark Guitars are an integral part of the course.
 As a professional component of the program, students are given the opportunity to complete a five day work placement with one of our industry partners.
 This is organised by NCAT.
 This training is delivered with Victorian and Commonwealth government funding.

 The program is delivered as a “hands on” model, with an emphasis on experiential learning.

 Subjects include: Instrument Construction, Repair & Setup, Design & Documentation, 3D Modelling Technology, Business Planning and Occupational Health & Safety

 Successful completion of the course requires 95% attendance.
 Students will be required to complete two instruments and all set work as well as the work placement.
 The assessment of overall competence at this certificate level will be undertaken by a qualified assessor and your competence judged using all of these criteria.
 All training resources will be provided upon payment and enrolment.

 There are no prerequisites but completion of 22563VIC Certificate III in Musical Instrument Making & Maintenance would be an advantage.